 - 2 T extra virgin olive oil

 - 5 cups vegetable stock (or chicken stock if you are not vegetarian)

 - Salt (if necessary-- the stock may already have salt)

-- Cut the pork into bite size pieces and sear it in the hot olive oil.
+- Dice the mushrooms into bite size pieces and sear in the hot olive oil.

-- Remove with a slotted spoon (keeping the oil in the pan) and let rest.
+- Remove with a slotted spoon (keeping the oil in the pan) and reserve.

 - In the same oil, fry the cloves of whole garlic until tender.

 - Remove the cloves of garlic and mash in a mortar and pestle with the parsley and saffron too.

 - Add the vegetables to the pan and sauté in the hot olive oil for two minutes.